Budgeting for unexpected expenses.

 A few tips to help…..

-You need to include a Miscellaneous Category within your monthly budget.
+Another important tip for learning how to budget for unexpected expenses is to include a Miscellaneous Category in your monthly budget.
 This category is meant for the unplanned expenses that come during the month.

 We put $150 into miscellaneous each month.
 This money is used for all of the situations that arise, but weren’t planned for.